Atlamillias/DearPyPixl/README.md

 # Slice to include several slots;
 window[0:]  # -> [[], [40000, 50000], [], []]
 ```

-Meanwhile, theme color/style and "series"-type interfaces override the above behavior.
-Indexing, slicing, and rich comparisons operate on the item's value;
+Meanwhile, theme element and "series"-type interfaces override the above behavior.
+Indexing, slicing, and rich comparisons operate on the item's value.
+In particular, they behave like lists of a fixed size;
 ```python
 from dearpypixl import *
 from dearpypixl import color, style